-Two ways to stabilize motion in After Effects | Photofocus
+Two ways to stabilize motion in After Effects

 Track Motion

-First, I’ll show you how to use the Track Motion feature in After Effects to stabilize shaky video.
+First, I’ll show you how to use the Track Motion feature in After Effects to steady shaky video.
 During this short video, you’ll learn how to open the Tracker panel in the Animation menu and select Stabilize Motion, find a spot in your footage that will be easy to track with the Tracking Box, analyze/review the track and apply the tracking keyframes to stabilize the footage.

 Warp Stabilizer

 A different way to deal with shaky footage is to apply the Warp Stabilizer effect.
 Below is another short video tutorial.
-I’ll show you how to apply Warp Stabilizer to a layer, explain the key settings in the effect and show how these settings operate.
+I’ll show you how to apply this tool to a layer, explain the key settings in the effect and show how these settings operate.

+Hi I have a question.
+I had an very old After Effects and it about 85% stabilize my clips even ones like your example in this video.
+In 2021, I finally upgraded my After Effects and had nothing but trouble with it since.
+I’m exporting the same video clips out of Final Cut Pro X as the master file.
+I’m doing the same steps as I have always done it the past but for some reason I keep getting an error after Warp Stabilizer saying the Stabilization Failed.
+How the heck does it now have a problem with the same… Read more »